What is HTML?

 The <!DOCTYPE> declaration helps the browser to display a web page correctly.

-There are many different documents on the web, and a browser can only display an HTML page 100% correctly if it knows the HTML type and version used.
+There are many different documents on the web, and a browser can only display an HTML page correctly if it knows the HTML version and type.

 Thank You For Helping Us!